ShizukaDonaghue/serene-meditation/README.md

 # Serene Meditation

 Welcome to Serene meditation.
-This is a website that introduces meditation to people who are new to meditation and aims to help them get started with their meditation practice.
+This is a website that introduces meditation to those who are new to meditation and aims to help them get started with their meditation practice.

 The users of this website will become familiar with what meditation is, benefits of meditation, meditation techniques and tips and tricks to start their meditation journey.